alireza01100011/ResetTheBrowser/README.md

 > The First Method Of Use

-  To Use, Just Double Click On The File
+  To Use, Just Double Click On The File (If You Want To Reset Your Firefox Browser, Double-click On The Mozilla File And... )